-In the best interest of students, SMCS welcomes and encourages communication between parents and teachers.
+In the best interest of students, the school welcomes and encourages communication between parents and teachers.
 Whenever a situation occurs that causes concern, the concern should be addressed first at the level at which the situation arose.
-Teachers are seen by appointment.
-Please contact them directly by email or phone to schedule a mutually convenient time to meet.
+Please contact your child's teacher directly by email or phone to schedule a mutually convenient time to meet.